 It seems as if there’s a neighborhood for everyone in Washington.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Washington.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Washington Dc thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Washington.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Washington neighborhoods are the worst, and which are the best?
+So the question arises, which Washington neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Washington hoods need a little tender loving care - the sore thumbs of the Washington area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Au-Tenleytown ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Washington hoods need a little tender loving care – the sore thumbs of the Washington area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Au-Tenleytown ranks way above the rest.

-We examined 34 of Washington's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Washington's reputation.
+We examined 34 of Washington’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Washington’s reputation.

 Read on to see how we determined the places around Washington that need a pick-me-up.
 And remember, don’t blame the messenger.